GOODSPEED HISTORIES

 May 20, 2026 By Marfy Goodspeed in Anderson, County House series, Lambert, Stockton 3 Comments Tags: John Lambert, legislation, politics, portraits, The Revolution

-County House series, Part Seven
+County House series, Part 7—

-The Epilogue did not include the two most important people in that story, Lucius W. Stockton and Jacob Anderson himself.
+Part 6 ended with an Epilogue, but it did not include the two most important people in that story, Lucius W. Stockton and Jacob Anderson himself.
 Part Seven is reserved for them.

 Continue reading »